Do CHANGE bikes require custom MTB racks?

 So as long as you have the custom CHANGE bike rack adapter, this rack from Amazon is a good option.

 And the final decision is…

-But if you want a more elegant solution, think you might be using large panniers, or simply want to add a rack later, then you can’t go wrong with the Axiom Uni-fit.
-(And if you want to use this but have a CHANGE bike that shipped without the rack adapter, just let us know–we’ll ship you one free of charge.)
+If you want a more elegant solution, think you might be using large panniers, or simply want to add a rack later, then you can’t go wrong with the Axiom Uni-fit.
+We’ll eventually become an Axiom dealer, once we get around to the paperwork.
+In the meantime, there are a lot of Axiom dealers out there…

 Biking made easier.